6. Exploring advanced features#

-This notebook is target at advanced users that want, among other things, access MOA objects directly using the Python API from capymoa.
+This notebook is targeted at advanced users that want to access MOA objects directly using CapyMOA’s Python API.

 • An example of how preprocessing (from MOA) can be used.

-• Comparing a SKLearn model against a MOA model
+• Comparing a sklearn model to a MOA model.

 • To allow advanced users to access any MOA learner from CapyMOA, we included the MOAClassifier and MOARegressor generic wrappers.